 Travellers are responsible for ensuring that they have a valid passport for travel to the relevant countries and that it is valid for at least 6 months after the date of travel.
 A visa is not required for British Passport holders visiting Israel.
-At the time this brochure went to press no vaccinations or inoculations are required for travel but you may wish to consult your own doctor for advice concerning this.
+Currently all travellers visiting Israel must have received at least a double vaccination against Covid-19.
+Latest entry requirements can be found here www.israelsafe.com.
+No inoculations are required for travel but you may wish to consult your own doctor for advice concerning this.
 If you have any queries regarding the above, we will be happy to help.

 For the latest travel advice please visit www.fco.gov.uk or call 0870 606 0290.

 Further information will be sent to you regarding any action that may be required approximately 12 weeks before departure.
 A final invoice will also be sent at this time and the balance for the tour must be paid at least 10 weeks before departure.

 Full travel information, including details of meeting points, flight times, accommodation and travel information, will be sent to you approximately 2 weeks before departure.
 Normally, tickets are not issued but are handed to you at the airport or departure point by our representative who will be there to ensure that you depart without a hitch and to deal with any last minute difficulties.

 It is compulsory to have travel insurance for your booking.
 Staysure have a range of policies available at very competitive prices.
 You can obtain a quote online by clicking here.

 Our normal procedure is to deal with tips on a group basis and if these are included in the price the tour leader will distribute them to the guide, driver and hotels on your behalf.
 Individual tipping is not recommended unless the circumstances are exceptional.

 Room Check In and Check Out Times